jaygriggsau/tic-tac-toe/README.md

 Create the game logic

+when a player clicks on a section, it should add X or O depending on the player.

+player click location will be stored in an array and be between 0-8

 create a varible to hold x and o

 create an array that will store winnng combonations